C Container Collection (CCC)

 An allocation function at the core of all containers.

-An allocation function implements the following behavior, where ptr is pointer to memory, size is number of bytes to allocate, and aux is a reference to any supplementary information required for allocation, deallocation, or reallocation.
-Aux is passed to a container upon its initialization and the programmer may choose how to best utilize this reference (more on aux later).
+An allocation function implements the following behavior, when it has been passed an allocator context.
+Context is passed to a container upon its initialization and the programmer may choose how to best utilize this reference (more on context later).

-• If NULL is provided with a size of 0, NULL is returned.
+• If input is NULL and bytes 0, NULL is returned.

-• If NULL is provided with a non-zero size, new memory is allocated/returned.
+• If input is NULL with non-zero bytes, new memory is allocated/returned.

-• If ptr is non-NULL it has been previously allocated by the alloc function.
+• If input is non-NULL it has been previously allocated by the Allocator.

-• If ptr is non-NULL with non-zero size, ptr is resized to at least size size.
+• If input is non-NULL with non-zero size, input is resized to at least bytes size.
 The pointer returned is NULL if resizing fails.
 Upon success, the pointer returned might not be equal to the pointer provided.

-• If ptr is non-NULL and size is 0, ptr is freed and NULL is returned.
+• If input is non-NULL and size is 0, input is freed and NULL is returned.

 One may be tempted to use realloc to check all of these boxes but realloc is implementation defined on some of these points.
-So, the aux parameter also discourages users from providing realloc.
-For example, one solution using the standard library allocator might be implemented as follows (aux is not needed):
+So, the context parameter also discourages users from providing realloc.
+For example, one solution using the standard library allocator might be implemented as follows (context is not needed):

 void *